 There is no longer any specific limit on the number of Skilled Worker Visas that can be issued each year from outside the UK.

-You employer should assign a defined Certificate of Sponsorship (CoS) for you to apply for Skilled Worker visa entry clearance from outside the UK?
+Your employer should assign a defined Certificate of Sponsorship (CoS) for you to apply for Skilled Worker visa entry clearance from outside the UK.

-A total of 70 points are required to be eligible to apply for Skilled Worker visa; 50 points from mandatory non-tradable points and the remaining 20 from tradable points.
+A total of 70 points are required to be eligible to apply for a Skilled Worker visa; 50 points are mandatory non-tradable points, and the remaining 20 are tradable points.

-An application for entry clearance for Skilled Worker visa must meet all the following requirements for validity of the application:
+An application for entry clearance for a Skilled Worker visa must meet all the following requirements for the validity of the application:

 • any fee and Immigration Health Surcharge (IHS) must have been paid; and